Pizza Shop has look, taste of New York

 Driving into Newberry, Jon and I agreed that we both think Gainesville's Big Lou's New York Style Pizzeria makes an excellent New York pizza with giant slices and a crunchy crust that would be very hard to beat as N. Florida's best NY-style pie.

 We were pleased to find that, on walking into Villaggio's, the feel of New York City was all around us with many different sliced pizzas sitting in glass cases waiting to be served.
-Large photos of xxx and Marilyn Monroe decked the walls of the dining room, which had several tables ready for lunch time customers.
+Large photos of Frank Sinatra and Marilyn Monroe decked the walls of the dining room, which had several tables ready for lunch time customers.
 At the end of a lunch counter sat a giant baking sheet of some of the most delicious looking pieces of garlic bread the GLOB Master has ever seen (at top above).